Finite-Sample Two-Group Composite Hypothesis Testing via Machine Learning: Adaptive clinical trials

-In this section, we apply our proposed method to the Phase III clinical trial MUSEC (MUltiple Sclerosis and Extract of Cannabis, Trial Registration Number NCT00552604, \cite{zajicek2012multiple}), which implemented an adaptive design with sample size re-estimation to investigate a standardized oral cannabis extract (CE) for the symptomatic relief of muscle stiffness and pain in adult patients with stable multiple sclerosis and ongoing troublesome muscle stiffness.

-The primary outcome measure was a binary endpoint of patient reporting ``relief of muscle stiffness'' from baseline to 12 weeks of treatment based on an 11-point category rating scale.
-Sample size calculations were based a response rate of $0.42$ in CE and $0.27$ in placebo from previous studies, and therefore $170$ subjects per group gives the Fisher exact test $80\%$ power with a two-sided type I error rate of $5\%$ \citep{zajicek2012multiple}.
-An unblinded interim analysis was planned when $50\%$ of the total subjects had developed their 12-week outcomes.
-The Independent Data Monitoring Committee (IDMC) made the recommendation to reduce the total number of subjects to be enrolled by $100$ as the adjusted sample size was sufficient to maintain a conditional power of $95\%$.

-To evaluate the performance of our proposed method, we re-design this adaptive design by treating the primary endpoint as an instant binary response whose observation is available right after patient's enrollment.
-The one-sided type I error rate is to be controlled at the nominal level $0.05$, and the response rate in the treatment group is considered at $0.4$ for illustration.
-With an interim analysis at $50\%$ information rate, the sample size per group in the first-stage is $n_1 = 85$.
-We consider the sample size reassessment framework based on the conditional expected power (CEP) in Section \ref{s:adaptive}.
-Beta distributions with mean at observed rates and the same variance $\gamma$ are assumed as the prior for $\pi_c$ and $\pi_t$ \citep{ciarleglio2017sample}.
-The CEP in (\ref{equ:cep}) is evaluated by Monte Carlo integration with $10,000$ iterations.
-The second-stage sample size per group $n_2$ is adjusted for CEP to reach $CEP_t = 80\%$.
-The lower limit is set at $n_{2, min} = 21$ while the upper bound is at $n_{2, max} = 340$.

-In Algorithm \ref{alg:general} of our proposed method, we aggregate $A=46$ datasets for $\pi_c$ scanning from $0.05$ to $0.5$ with an increment of $0.01$ and $B_0 = B_1 = 5 \times 10^5$.
-The corresponding $\pi_t$ is computed for the proportional test in (\ref{equ:prop_test}) to achieve $85\%$ power, and hence the resulting $\pi_c = 0.27$ and $\pi_t = 0.4$ are aligned with the response assumptions.
-In the validation step, we also considered scenarios where the observed $\pi_t$ is lower or higher than the assumption.
-The DNN structure is selected as the one with the smallest validation error in cross-validation from $4$ candidates, which are all combinations of the number of layers at $2$ and $4$, and the number of nodes per layer at $10$ and $40$.
-The number of epochs is $10$, the batch size is $10^4$, and the dropout rate is set at $0.1$.
-The same structure candidate pool is applied to the rest of this article for the first-fold DNN to construct the test statistic.
+We apply our method to the Multiple Sclerosis and Extract of Cannabis (MUSEC) trial, which implemented a sample size adaptive design \citep{zaj2012}.
+We consider a generic adaptive design with $n^{(1)} = 85$, $n^{(2)}_{min} = 28$, $n^{(2)}_{max}=340$ and $\theta_{min} = 0.1$ in (\ref{adaptive_rule}).
+The underlying response rates for achieving relief from muscle stiffness after $12$ weeks are assumed as $\theta_1 = 0.27$ for the placebo and $\theta_2 = 0.4$ for the treatment based on results in \citet{zaj2012} with the support $\Theta = (0.05, 0.6)$.